-This issue was addressed in Kalkunte v.
+In Kalkunte v.
 DVI Financial Servs.
-Inc., 2004-SOX-56 (ALJ July 18, 2005), where a non-publicly traded "turnaround specialist" company, which was hired to manage a publicly traded company through bankruptcy and dissolution, was held liable for the termination of complainant, an employee/attorney of the publicly traded company.
+Inc., 2004-SOX-56 (ALJ July 18, 2005), a non-publicly traded "turnaround specialist" company, which was hired to manage a publicly traded company through bankruptcy and dissolution, was held liable for the termination of complainant, an employee/attorney of the publicly traded company.
 The ALJ concluded that the turnaround specialist was acting as an agent of the publicly traded company because its main principal acted as its CEO, had the power to affect the complainant's employment, and made the decision to fire the complainant.

 In contrast, in Brady v.
-Calyon Securities (USA), 2005 U.S. Dist.
-LEXIS 27130 (S.D.N.Y.
-Nov.
-8, 2005), the court dismissed a SOX whistleblower complaint, rejecting an argument that the employer, a non-publicly traded company, should be liable as an "agent" because it acted as underwriter for publicly traded companies.
+Calyon Securities (USA), 406 F. Supp.
+2d 307 (S.D.N.Y.
+2005), the court dismissed a SOX whistleblower complaint, rejecting an argument that the employer, a non-publicly traded company, should be liable as an "agent" because it acted as underwriter for publicly traded companies.
 The court concluded that "[t]he mere fact that defendants may have acted as an agent for certain public companies in certain limited financial contexts related to their investment banking relationship does not bring the agency under the employment protection provisions of Sarbanes-Oxley."
 The court explained that an agent of a publicly traded company may be held liable under Section 806 only if it was an agent with respect to the complainant's employment relationship.